-This section presents information on general Customs & Tariffs policies and practices around the world, e.g. The Revised Kyoto Convention.
-Important issues and developments in the Customs world are also available here.
+This section presents information on general customs and tariffs policies and practices around the world, e.g. the Revised Kyoto Convention.
+Important issues and developments in the customs world are also available here.

-The HS contributes to the harmonization of Customs and trade procedures, and the non-documentary trade data interchange in connection with such procedures, thus reducing the costs related to international trade.
-It is also extensively used by governments, international organizations and the private sector for many other purposes such as internal taxes, trade policies, monitoring of controlled goods, rules of origin, freight tariffs, transport statistics, price monitoring, quota controls, compilation of national accounts, and economic research and analysis.
-The HS is thus a universal economic language and code for goods, and an indispensable tool for international trade.More about Harmonized System
+The HS contributes to harmonizing customs and trade procedures, and the non-documentary trade data interchange in connection with such procedures, thus reducing the costs of international trade.
+It is also extensively used by governments, international organizations and the private sector for purposes such as internal taxes, trade policies, monitoring of controlled goods, rules of origin, freight tariffs, transport statistics, price monitoring, quota controls, compilation of national accounts, and economic research and analysis.
+The HS is thus a universal economic language and code for goods, as well as an indispensable tool for international trade.More about Harmonized System

-One of the more important instruments for development of modern Customs processes is the International Convention on the simplification and harmonization of Customs procedures, commonly known as the Kyoto Convention.
-It consists of 31 Annexes, each of which contains basic principles for Customs processes such as clearance for home use, exportation, transit, postal traffic and passenger facilitation.
+One of the more important instruments for developing modern customs processes is the International Convention on the Simplification and Harmonization of Customs Procedures (Kyoto Convention).
+It consists of 31 annexes, each of which contains basic principles for customs processes such as clearance for home use, exportation, transit, postal traffic and passenger facilitation.

-This document contains a list of legal elements that should be considered prior to introducing ADP systems in Customs entry processing.
-The list is not exhaustive since each country will have its own specific law requiring different changes.
-However, it is imperative to review Customs laws and regulations to accommodate some or all of the components specified below.
+Below is a list of legal elements that should be considered prior to introducing automatic data processing (ADP) systems into customs.
+The list is not exhaustive since countries have their own specific laws, however, it is imperative to review customs laws and regulations to accommodate some or all of the components specified below.

-The Kyoto Convention, Annex J. 1, specifies a number of recommendations concerning definition of legal requirements.
-Further, the basis for the list is experiences in various ASYCUDA countries.
+The Kyoto Convention, Annex J. 1, specifies a number of recommendations concerning the definition of legal requirements.
+Further, the basis for the list is constituted by experience in various ASYCUDA countries.

 A registration number is required by ASYCUDA.
-In that respect a unique Taxpayer Identifier Number – TIN – mutually agreed with the other Government Authorities should be implemented.
-A unique identification will greatly satisfy the needs for all the authorities involved, i.e. Customs, Revenue/Tax Departments, license and statistics offices.
+In that respect, a unique taxpayer identifier number (TIN), mutually agreed with the other government authorities, should be selected.
+A unique identification will satisfy the needs of all the authorities involved – customs, revenue/tax departments, and licensing and statistics offices.

-In some countries Customs law sets out the exact format of the Customs Declaration.
-In such cases the law must be revised to allow for the introduction of a new format.
-It could be considered whether such requirement is at all necessary or an authorization could be given to the Minister to publish the format.
+In some countries, customs law sets out the exact format of the customs declaration.
+In such cases the law must be revised to reflect the introduction of a new format.
+It could be considered whether such a legal requirement is at all necessary, or if an authorization could be given to the minister to publish the revised format.
 This would facilitate subsequent revisions of the format.

 DTI and EDI

-Legislation must include provision for lodgement of electronic declarations i.e. paperless transmission of the entry details, including diskettes and tapes.
+Legislation must include provision for lodgement of electronic declarations i.e. paperless transmission of the entry details.

-When using electronic declarations the law must provide for an alternative to hand-written signatures.
+For electronic declarations, the law must provide for an alternative to handwritten signatures.

-Customs declarations in the form of a print out from the computer should be legally binding for the importer/broker, thus establishing enough evidence in cases of trials between Customs and the importer/broker.
+Customs declarations in the form of a computer printout should be legally binding for the importer/broker, thus establishing enough evidence in cases of trials between customs and the importer/broker.

 The ASYCUDA system will to a large extent require input of international standards and codes, e.g. for country names and currencies.
-The legislation must allow for such codes and standards.
+Legislation must allow for the use of such codes and standards.

-Legislation should provide for the right for Customs to retain data, use it for its own purpose and to be allowed to transfer certain data to other organisations, such as the statistics office.
+Legislation should provide the right for customs to retain data, use it for its own purpose and to be allowed to transfer certain data to other organizations and agencies, such as the statistics office.

-When considered necessary by the Government, Customs should be authorised to collect a fee for each Customs declaration.
-The amounts collected should be earmarked to finance renewal of hardware or to compensate for the loss of income for staff moved from areas with certain extra income to the computer centers, when such income is possible.
+When considered necessary by the government, customs should be authorized to collect a fee for each customs declaration.
+The amounts collected should be earmarked to finance renewal of hardware or to compensate for the loss of income for staff moved from areas with certain extra income to the computer centres, when the generation of such income is possible.

 The law should define fraud based on the manipulation of computers as an offence to be fined according to the usual practice in the country concerned.

-Customs should be authorised to access traders’ computer systems for verification and audit purposes.
+Customs should be authorized to access traders’ computer systems for verification and audit purposes.
 This has particular importance when using EDI transmissions.